 At one time or another, we all want something that is mighty expensive.
 That latest premium smartphone, a new car, jewelry, a one-week exotic vacation, or the trendiest designer clothes.
 There is nothing inherently bad about such things.
-Some would say that having or getting these things show God’s blessing on you.
-Then there are those that are just plain old lust for the things of this world.
+Some would say that having or getting these things shows God’s blessing on you.
+Then, some are just plain old lust for the things of this world.

 So think of this, Jesus tells us through the Bible that it is better to have spiritual possessions (salvation, eternal life, praying, fasting, giving to those who are in need) rather than physical possessions which are easily consumed, corrupted or forgotten, like the ones I enumerated in the first paragraph.

-So, if you are faced with a decision to buy a high-priced item, consider these things first:
+So, if you are faced with a decision (or temptation) to buy an expensive item, consider these things first:

 Here’s a short checklist to find out if should buy it or not:

 – If you NEED it and will allow you to achieve something good with it.
 BUY IT!

 – If you NEED it but you can do without it.
 WAIT ANOTHER DAY.